CEU-Economics-and-Business/2022-01-10-ECBS-5241-Coding-for-Economists/ECBS-5241-Coding-for-Economists-in-Stata.md

 Session | Topics | Readings
 --|--|--
-1 | Introduction to the command line | PG 2.1-2.3, KMV_shell, Episode 1.
+1 | Data cleaning in Stata | KMV_Stata, Episodes 1-2
-2 | Navigating files and directories | KMV_shell, Episodes 2-3
+2 | Transforming and combining data | KMV_Stata, Episodes 3-4
-3 | Python fundamentals | PG 4.1-4.2
-4 | Breaking up code into functions | PG 4.3.7
+3 | Save and Reuse your Work in .do Files | KMV_Stata, Episode 5
-5 | Repeating tasks with for loops | PG 4.3.9-11
+4 | Repeat tasks with for loops and macros | KMV_Stata, Episode 6
-6 | Reading and writing files in different formats | PG 4.8
+5 | Find and install user-written Stata packages, save regression results | 6 | Create beautiful plots |

 ## 8. Short Bio of the Instructor